 Students returning after Interruption

-Students commencing their studies from September 2012 will be subject to the 2012 Degree Regulations (or the subsequent version of the Degree Regulations which were in place at the time of their registration).
+Students commencing their studies will be subject to the version of the Degree Regulations which were in place at the time of their registration).
 Students who are returning after a period of interruption should return to the set of Degree Regulations they were originally registered upon if they have undertaken work or achieved credits which are counted towards their final degree classification.

 In the case of a first year student who is returning after interruption and the work they have already undertaken is not counted in the final degree classification, they would return on the latest set of Degree Regulations if they agree to this.
 It is important that the student agrees to the transfer to the new set of Regulations as a condition of their return and that this is carefully documented with a transparent audit trail which would need to be available in the case of an appeal or complaint.